amylmiller7/Professional_info/OngoingEducation.md

 * [XML](https://github.com/amylmiller7/XML): Includes XML, XSL, and XSD files created to explore using XML technologies.
 Also includes Java file to render XML as HTML.

-## Instruction
+## Knowledge sharing

+At Genesys, I gave a presentation to the larger documentation team about the embedded client integrations that I documented as a solo embedded technical writer on the integrations teams.

-Presentations I gave to documentation team at Genesys.
-Showed team the products that I document (embedded clients) and trained them in processes (docs as code) and tools for working on developer documentation in the Developer Center.
+I also provided two training presentations to the larger documentation team about the tools and processes (docs-as-code) for working on developer documentation.

+* Working with content in the Developer Center (part two), February 20, 2019
-* Working with content in the Developer Center, January 14, 2019
+* Working with content in the Developer Center (part one), January 14, 2019
 * PureCloud embedded clients lunch and learn (part two), December 10, 2018
 * PureCloud embedded clients lunch and learn (part one), November 12, 2018

 ## Conferences

-Select list of conferences.
+The following list contains notable conferences I attended.

 * API the Docs, virtual, September-November 2020
 * API the Docs, virtual, April-June 2020
 * Write the Docs, Portland, OR, May 2019
 * API the Docs, Chicago, IL, April 6, 2018

-## Courses
+## Continuous learning

-Select list of courses taken in-person and online divided by subject.
+The following subsections cover select courses that I took in-person and online, divided by subject.

+### Generative AI
+After the emergence of generative AI in late 2022 and the rise of generative AI tools at AWS, I started investigating and experimenting with using AI for internal and external documentation.

+By May 2025, to help standardize and share knowledge of generative AI use, tooling, and best practices at AWS, key members of the Technical Content Experience organization designed an intensive training course for technical writers across the organization.
+In May and June 2025, I immersed myself in this six-week Quantum Leap program.
+Topics ranged from foundational concepts (such as prompt engineering) to advanced techniques (such as validating code examples and using agentic AI) to specialized use cases that individual writers showcased.
+The training was invaluable, deepening my knowledge and use of generative AI and the evolving tooling landscape at AWS through peer learning and shared expertise.

 ### APIs